mirage/mirage-www/tmpl/blog/mirage-entropy.md

 Randomness is therefore quite pervasive in a security context.
 In fact, many cryptographic algorithms are designed under the assumption of a readily available source of randomness, termed a [*random oracle*][wiki-random-oracle].
-The security analysis of those algorithms is conditional on the oracle; we known that they have certain security characteristics, like the difficulty of guessing the correct message or impersonating somebody, only given a true random oracle.
+The security analysis of those algorithms is conditional on the oracle; we know that they have certain security characteristics, like the difficulty of guessing the correct message or impersonating somebody, only given a true random oracle.